A Strategic Framework for Organisations Navigating Uncertainty

 The CEO

 The visionary who steers toward the North Star.
-With bold foresight, inspires fearless sailing through storms and calm.
+With bold foresight, inspires fearless sailing through storms and calm alike.

 The Navigators